-A Burke sponsored support group can help you to better cope and feel less isolated as you make connections with others facing similar challenges.
-A support can be a valuable resource to help you cope with new medical conditions or major life changes.
+A Burke-sponsored support group can help you to better cope and feel less isolated as you make connections with others facing similar challenges.
+A support group can be a valuable resource to help you cope with new medical conditions or major life changes.

 Benefits of Support Groups

-Please see a list of Burke sponsored support groups on the left hand side of this page.
+Please see a list of Burke sponsored support groups on the left hand side of this page, and visit Burke's Community Calendar for dates and times.

 Whatever medical condition you or a family member may be facing, its nice to know that you don't have to go at it alone.